thiagohpr/recipe-AI/README.md

 - The button "Pick More Images" opens the file picker and lets the user select one or more groceries images

-- After selecting the images, the button "Get Recipe" send a request to the backend and then waits for the recipe response
+- After selecting the images, the button "Get Recipe" sends a request to the backend and then waits for the recipe response

 - The groceries predicted by the model are printed on the backend powershell window